bairunnn/bto-oct-2024-storymap/textdraft.md

 The multi-ethnic character of Singapore blesses the country with exceptionally good food from various cuisines.
 The colonial experience allows different cuisines to influence one another, giving rise to unique dishes not commonly found elsewhere.

 The National Environment Agency operates 125 hawker centres - with generally low rents for stallholders.
+These are shown in the map here in purple.
 Residents can find an assortment of food from various cultures within each hawker centre at reasonable prices.

 ## Chapter 16 - Bayshore : Where are the hawkers at?

 Among the 15 sites in the October 2024 launch, the two sites at the Bayshore neighbourhood have the lowest accessibility to existing hawker centres (over 1 km away from the nearest hawker centre).
-Perhaps it is time for planners to build their very own hawker centre?
+Perhaps it is time for planners to build Bayshore's very own hawker centre?

 ## Chapter 17 - Jurong West : A similar plight